AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 When printing ```originalNumber```, the value of 64 should be printed.
 However, when printing ```&originalNumber```, the result should be something like ```000000A12ECFF994```.
 This is the address.
 The result of printing the address may change in each instance depending upon the location of the value.

 ### Copying
 In C++, when you copy a variable, you have the option to either copy it entirely (copy by value / deep copy) or only copy its address (copy by reference / shallow copy).
 Since the reference points to the same value as the preceding variable, the same result will be acquired.
-In order to hold a reference, the use of the ampersand ```&``` as a suffix to the variable type is used.
+In order to hold a reference, the use of the ampersand ```&``` as a suffix to the variable type is used:

 ```c++
 int main()